Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "What news?" she asked, becoming more serious.

 "A terrorist attack on Earth.
-Targeted at Sister Shoo and her…" Ayma picked the right word with care. "...circle."
+Targeted at Sister Shoo and her..."
+Ayma picked the right word with care. "...circle."

 "Her lovers," Yulna corrected in characteristically unflinching fashion.

 "Not just them.
 This *Byron Group* she works for.
 Her colleagues."

-"Ah…" Yulna duck-nodded, and glanced backwards to be sure that Myun wasn’t within earshot.
+"Ah..."
+Yulna duck-nodded, and glanced backwards to be sure that Myun wasn’t within earshot.
 "She’s unharmed?"

 "Would I be so composed if she wasn’t?"
 Ayma asked.
 Yulna chittered again and unwound a fraction.